212 Yachts Covid Policy

 Regarding coronavirus and yachts, the current MYBA Yacht Charter Contract does not ‘protect’ the client in a case of a travel ban or a epidemic.
 However, clauses can potentially be included in new charter contracts.
 Each special additional clause would be on a case by case booking.

 We have been keeping a very close eye on the coronavirus news here at 212 Yachts.
 We have also been liaising with other professional bodies within the yachting industry, to work on solutions for clients and yacht owners.
-Whilst three page addendum’s are at this moment circulating, it is my personal advise to remember a yacht charter company is not a solicitor/legal.
-Please ensure you are clear fully on all conditions, just in case.
 One of these solutions might be that we are able to add a special clause to all charter contracts.
 This could allow the charter to be cancelled penalty free should the coronavirus still be problematic by the date of the charter and deemed unsafe.
 The principal aim is to ensure that clients can safely and confidently make charter plans without the worry that they will lose out from this rather surreal situation that is out of everybody’s control!